vaidyaprasad84/marketing/vipanan/mta/heuristics/README.md

 Direct > Conversion or Direct > Direct > Converion.
 Than the sale credit will go to Direct as there is no other channel involved.

 # Linear Attribution

+In this model, all the channels in the journey share credit equally irrespective of their position.